open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - Min `Measurement` value in population.
 - Max `Measurement` value in population.

-#### Zero Bucket Histogram Aggregation
+#### Degenerate Histogram Aggregation

-The Zero Bucket Aggregation informs the SDK to collect data for the [Histogram Metric Point](./datamodel.md#histogram) using zero buckets.
+The Degenerate Histogram Aggregation informs the SDK to collect data for the [Histogram Metric Point](./datamodel.md#histogram) using zero buckets.
 This produces lightweight histogram data points which capture the min, max, sum, and count of a population of measurements.